ecbc0/note-math/module/math-var.typ

 /*
   It's tedious

-  hope there is something like: bind attribute A to a collection of math variable (x1, x2, …), then set CSS to attribute A (rendered color = …), or the "custom element" that may come in the future?
+  hope there is something like: bind attribute A to a collection of math variable (x1, x2, …), then set CSS to attribute A (rendered color = …)

   or use code generator i.e. input an array of string, out put a new array of string */